18 May 1917 : Richard John Grandin

 St.George's Church, Tufnell Park, Islington 1915

-Richard was gazetted Temporary Lieutenant in the Army Service Corps.
-He served with the Egyptian Expeditionary Force in Egypt from December 1915 where he acted as Officer Commanding Transport, Port Said from March to May 1916 and afterwards Officer Commanding Army Service Corps, Ballah.
+He was gazetted Temporary Lieutenant in the Army Service Corps, serving with the Egyptian Expeditionary Force in Egypt from December 1915 where he acted as Officer Commanding Transport, Port Said from March to May 1916 and afterwards Officer Commanding Army Service Corps, Ballah.

 Unknown flying officers, Port Said Seaplane Base, c.1918

 In November 1916 Richard transferred to the Royal Flying Corps.
-He returned to England and on completing his training as a Scout Pilot at RFC Oxford he was sent to France 14 April 1917.
-He was reported missing 18 May 1917.
+He returned to England and on completing his training as a Scout Pilot at RFC Oxford, he was sent to France 14 April 1917.
+He was reported missing on 18 May 1917 and is commemorated on the Arras Flying Memorial.

 Port Meadow Aerodrome, Wolvercote, Oxford